MathieuPPicard/HttpBuilder/README.md

 - Create request and responses (X)
 - From the Http object create a byte array (X)
 - From the byte array transform it to a String (X)
-- From the String build the Http object to easily access is different part
+- From the String build the Http object to easily access is different part (X)

+*When creating a Http object from a string, all the header parameter are in the CustomHeader.
+This will maybe change...

 ## Http Schema